python/mypy/README.md

 running them!

 The type annotation standard has also been backported to earlier Python 3.x versions.
 Mypy supports Python 3.3 and later.
+XML based reports do not work on Python 3.3 and 3.4 on Windows.

 For Python 2.7, you can add annotations as comments (this is also specified in [PEP 484](https://www.python.org/dev/peps/pep-0484/)).